felixelex/trajnetplusplusbaselines/README.rst

 Evaluation
 ++++++++++

-Real data:
+Synth data:

 .. raw:: html

     <img src="trained_models/Milestone2/figures/synth_data_eval.jpg" width="800px">

+The above table is showing the evaluation results from all models trained on *synth data*, and tested on *five_parallel_synth*.
+The two relevant metrics for AICrowd are FDE (final deplacement error) and Col-I (collision); for both lower is better.
+On the *five_parallel_synth* data set, all *single* models are giving the same results.
+The one *multi* model has a higher Col-I score and a lower FDE score.
+This seems reasonable, given that the model trains on dynamic negative samples and thus will be less cautious about collisions.

 In the table below, for each model the hyperparameters are given and the evaluation score is the one from AI crowd.
-We can see that compared to Milestone 1 we had for our best model FDE = 1.210 and Col-I = 7.220, we can reach **FDE = 1.200** and **Col-I = 4.710 with contrastive learning**!
+In Milestone 1 our best model reached FDE = 1.210 and Col-I = 7.220, while now we achieve FDE = 1.200 and Col-I = 4.710 with contrastive learning!

 +------------+------------+-------------+----------+-------+-------+
 |  weight    | horizon    | temperature | sampling | FDE   | Col-I |